 About Play On Philly

-Play On Philly was founded in 2011 by Curtis Institute of Music graduate Stanford Thompson and Philanthropist Carole Haas Gravagno, and now celebrates nearly a decade of providing high-quality music education at no cost to underserved students in Philadelphia.
-POP has grown from our flagship Music Center at St. Francis de Sales School to provide tuition-free music education to students at 4 locations across Philadelphia.
+Play On Philly was founded in 2011 by Curtis Institute of Music graduate Stanford Thompson and Philanthropist Carole Haas Gravagno, and now celebrating over a decade of providing high-quality music education at no cost to underserved students in Philadelphia.
+POP has grown from our flagship Music Center at St. Francis de Sales School to provide tuition-free music education to students at 5 locations across Philadelphia.
 We strive to engage the entire community through partnerships, community events, and performances in venues across the Philadelphia region and beyond.

 Play On Philly provides high quality in- and after-school music education and performance opportunities to students who otherwise wouldn’t have it as a means of lifelong skills and deepen Play On Philly’s organizational impact.
 Students will develop: